Quimby (band): 2002 to 2004: hiatus

 The band had just completed touring the new album in Hungary when frontman Tibor Kiss needed an extended break for rest and relaxation, so the band went on hiatus.
-Though its wasn't known ahead of time how long the break would be, the pause lasted until 2004.
+Though it wasn't known ahead of time how long the break would be, the pause lasted until 2004.
 After an intensive probation period and a return concert, Quimby rejoined the Hungarian public music scene once again with enormous power.
 Full-house concerts were held in Budapest and other venues, along with a successful "Night Invasion" concert in Spring 2004 and appearances at the big summer festivals, including the Sziget Festival.
 The band continued from where they left off: reviewers and fans said the band was in good shape, perhaps even better than before.

 2005 to present: Kilégzés and Family Tugedör

-The album Kilégzés (Exhalation, October 2005) became an important work in the band's history.
-It is an interesting milestone because it opened a new era from an artistic point of view.
+The album Kilégzés (Exhalation, October 2005) became a notable work in the band's history.
+It is thought to have opened a new era for the band from an artistic point of view.
 Memories from their previous phase are presented in a new context, in a re-evaluated form.
-Tibor Kiss doesn’t mince now, there is no nostalgia, no great truths revealed, but only the music with its ironic, emotional, expressive style.

 In 2006 the band reached the 15-year milestone.
 Quimby celebrated this special jubilee by publishing a greatest hits recording and DVD called Family Tugedör.
 They also gave a double concert in the Katona József Theatre, one in the Petőfi Csarnok venue and a concert on 1 January 2007 called "Magic Music".
 The work continues with two releases in 2009, an EP (Ajjajjaj) and a full length album (Lármagyűjtögető).